-Development proposals should conserve and enhance local nondesignated heritage assets and their setting in a manner appropriate to the identified asset's significance.
-In particular, Development proposers should take account of the following non-designated heritage assets:
+Development proposals should conserve and enhance local nondesignated heritage assets as defined in Appendix 1 and their setting in a manner appropriate to the identified asset's significance.
+In particular, Development proposals should take account of the following non-designated heritage assets:

-- a) Those identified in the Herefordshire Historic Environment Record: - b) Such assets that are linked to the social and economic (e.g. agricultural and railway) history of the Neighbourhood Development Plan area; and - c) Non-designated heritage assets that have a particular significance in the wider landscape setting of the Neighbourhood Development Plan area.
+- a) Those identified in the Herefordshire Historic Environment Record; - b) Such assets that are linked to the social and economic (e.g. agricultural and railway) history of the Neighbourhood Development Plan area; and - c) Non-designated heritage assets that have a particular significance in the wider landscape setting of the Neighbourhood Development Plan area.